 Social Media and FDA Compliance

 Social media creates unique compliance challenges for medical device companies.
 The FDA has issued guidance (final and draft) on social media, and the core principle is clear: FDA regulations apply regardless of the medium.
+We've written a detailed breakdown of social media marketing for medical devices that covers strategy alongside compliance.

 Platform-Specific Considerations